brettz9/webappfind/docs/TO-DOS.md

 1. See current code for other to-dos
 1. LOOK AT old-app folders for implementation aspects and to-dos to add here
 1. When done, remove generated AppleScript app(s) from repo
-1. Ensure working in Chrome as well as Firefox
+1. Ensure working in Chrome as well as Firefox (Edge, Safari, etc.)

 1. From Node WebSockets -> add-on, we need to open website and `postMessage` into it and be able to handle opposite direction, including for writing